rilldata/rill/README.md

 npm run cli --silent -- import-table /path/to/data_1.parquet --project /path/to/a/new/project
 npm run cli --silent -- start --project /path/to/a/new/project
 ```
 By default the table name will be a sanitized version of the dataset file name.
-You can specify a specific name using the --name option.
+You can specify a name using the --name option.
 ```
 npm run cli --silent -- import-table  /path/to/data_1.parquet --name my_dataset
 ```
-If you have a dataset that is delimited by a character other than a comma, you can use the --delimiter option.
+If you have a dataset that is delimited by a character other than a comma or tab, you can use the --delimiter option.
 DuckDB can also attempt to automatically detect the delimiter, so it is not strictly necessary.
 ```
 npm run cli --silent -- import-table /path/to/data_4.txt --delimiter "|"
 ```